Designing networks

 creator.create(df=df_school, location_designers=[ClassRoom], clear=True)

 Although this is a very realistic situation, in this example, we want that all friend group members are always in the same class.
-To implement that, we use the location method stick_together(): For each agent, the method stick_together() returns a specific value.
-Agents with the same return value are sticked together.
+To implement that, we use the location method stick_together(): For each actor, the method stick_together() returns a specific value.
+Actors with the same return value are sticked together.

 [33]: